Mechanistic inference of stochastic gene expression from structured single-cell data

 \subsection{Expanding the Toolkit: Simulation-Based and ML-Enhanced Inference}

-For models incorporating temporal, spatial, or multispecies data, likelihood or moment calculations are often infeasible.
-Simulation-based inference (SBI) offers a practical alternative using forward simulations to infer parameters without explicit likelihoods.
+When likelihood or moment calculations are infeasible for models with complex data structures, simulation-based inference (SBI) offers a practical alternative that uses forward simulations to infer parameters without an explicit likelihood.
 The most classical SBI approach, approximate Bayesian computation (ABC), compares simulations with data through the lens of user-chosen summary statistics.
 Parameters with simulations ``close'' to the data are accepted to build an approximate posterior distribution.
 This compression into lower-dimensional statistics enables data-model comparison to be feasible, but the performance of ABC critically depends on the choice of context-specific summary statistics that are sufficiently informative.
-For example, to infer absolute rates and cell-cycle dependence from complex metabolic labeling data, \citet{volteras2024GlobalTranscriptionRegulation} uses dynamic correlations between labeled/unlabeled RNA and moments (means, variances) of the populations to pin down dynamics and how they vary temporally.
+For example, to infer absolute rates and cell-cycle dependence from complex metabolic labeling data, \citet{volteras2024GlobalTranscriptionRegulation} use dynamic correlations between labeled/unlabeled RNA and moments (means, variances) of the populations to pin down dynamics and how they vary temporally.

 While conceptually straightforward, ABC's critical dependence on manually chosen summary statistics motivates the use of modern alternatives.
 Neural SBI approaches (e.g., neural posterior/likelihood estimation, NPE/NLE) employ deep learning to train neural networks on simulation outputs as surrogate approximations to the posterior distribution $P(\theta | \text{data})$ or the likelihood function.
-In doing so, neural SBI methods implicitly learn informative features and show promise for superior computational efficiency to ABC \cite{lueckmann2021BenchmarkingSimulationBasedInference,frazier2024StatisticalAccuracyNeural,ramirezsierra2025ComparingAIOptimization}.
+In doing so, neural SBI methods implicitly learn informative features and show promise for superior computational efficiency over ABC \cite{lueckmann2021BenchmarkingSimulationBasedInference,frazier2024StatisticalAccuracyNeural,ramirezsierra2025ComparingAIOptimization}.
 However, enjoying these benefits is not entirely riskless.
 The challenge shifts to decisions in network architecture, training procedures, and the crucial step of validating the surrogate.
-Neural SBI methods can yield overconfident posteriors when the underlying model is misspecified \cite{kelly2024MisspecificationrobustSequentialNeural}, but diagnosing and remedying these issues remains challenging due to the opaqueness of the surrogate \cite{ramirezsierra2025ComparingAIOptimization}.
+Neural SBI methods can yield overconfident posteriors when the underlying model is misspecified \cite{kelly2024MisspecificationrobustSequentialNeural} and is complicated by the difficulty of validating the surrogate's accuracy. \cite{ramirezsierra2025ComparingAIOptimization}.